 Pre-filled syringe should be inspected visually for particulate matter and discolouration prior to administration.

-Spikevax JN.1 is a white to off-white dispersion.
+Spikevax LP.8.1 is a white to off-white dispersion.
 It may contain white or translucent product-related particulates.
 Do not administer if vaccine is discoloured or contains other particulate matter.

 Needles are not included in the pre-filled syringe cartons.